DeisDev/nwmpublisher/README.md

 # ⚙️ nwmpublisher (no watermark publisher)

 A fork of [gmpublisher](https://github.com/WilliamVenner/gmpublisher) with the branding stripped out.
-Underneath it's the same feature-packed Workshop publisher for Garry's Mod.
+At it's core, it's still the same feature-packed workshop publisher for Garry's Mod, but now with some improvements made in various areas such as quality of life and stability.

 Maintained by [DeisDev](https://github.com/DeisDev) ("CatSniffer").